algosup/2024-2025-project-3-quickest-path-team-3/Documents/TechnicalSpecification/TechnicalSpecifications.md

 The API must be able to process the entire dataset within 1 second on an average laptop.
 To achieve this, the system must be optimized for performance, with efficient algorithms and data structures.

-As we need to prioritize speed over precision, we are willing to accept a small margin of error in the results, exactly 10%.
+As we must prioritize speed over precision, we are willing to accept a small margin of error in the results, exactly 10%.
 This means that the time returned by the API must be in the top 10% of the actual shortest path between the two given landmarks.

 ### Data Integrity Checks